aws-amplify/amplify-swift/AmplifyPlugins/Auth/AWSCognitoAuthPluginIntegrationTests/README.md

 };
 ```

-For Custom Message and other lambdas
+For Custom Message and any other lambdas
 ```
 // you can simply set them to log the input so you can verify valid and correct validationData/clientMetadata exports.handler = (event, context, callback) => {